pallavc34/Attendance-Manager/README.md

 Only a teacher of the specific department is able to take attendance of the students of that department.
 You also have an option to download a monthly report of the attendance taken by the teacher.

-You can contact me for more details on careerblogging24@gmail.com